Liza with a Z (album)

 Liza with a "Z" is the soundtrack album accompanying the 1972 televised concert special of the same name, starring Liza Minnelli.
 The special was directed and choreographed by Bob Fosse, produced by Fred Ebb, and featured music by Kander and Ebb, along with selections from the American Songbook.
-Recorded live at the Lyceum Theatre in New York City on May 31, 1972, the album was released later that year by Columbia Records in multiple formats.
+Recorded live at the Lyceum Theatre in New York City on May 31, 1972, the album was released later that year by Columbia Records in multiple formats, including a CD edition in 1993 and a remastered release in 2006 alongside the restored DVD of the television special.

 The soundtrack received positive critical attention upon release, with reviewers highlighting Minnelli's performances of "Ring them Bells", "God Bless the Child" and the extended "Cabaret Medley".
 Commercially, it became Minnelli's highest-charting album in the United States, peaking at number 19 on the Billboard 200.
-The recording has since been reissued several times, including a CD edition in 1993 and a remastered release in 2006 alongside the restored DVD of the television special.

 Background

 The special Liza with a "Z" was produced by Fred Ebb, directed and choreographed by Bob Fosse, and featured music by John Kander and Fred Ebb alongside selections from the American songbook.
-The concert was originally broadcast on NBC in September 1972 and the soundtrack LP was released by Columbia Records the same year; the special and its recording earned widespread critical praise and contributed to Minnelli's profile as a leading cabaret and stage performer.
+The concert was originally broadcast on NBC in September 1972 and the soundtrack LP was released by Columbia Records the same year.

 The audio for Liza with a Z was recorded live on May 31, 1972, at the Lyceum Theatre in New York City, during the filming of the television special.
 The recording was supervised by producer Phil Ramone, who captured the concert using multitrack equipment in addition to the mono mix that was standard for broadcast at the time.
 This allowed the individual components of the performance, including Minnelli's vocals and the orchestra, to be preserved separately, providing a source for later remastering.